TomjWolcott/scaffold_scripting/README.md

-# Scaffold Scripting language for Arbgeom
+# Scripting Language for Arbgeom: Structured Scaffolding language
 Still a work in progress

 ## Example: